ananthu2014/MNIST_and_Fashion-MNIST_Image-Classification/Assignment 1/README.md

  12) **predict** : Function used to predict output value of test data and find the test accuracy and test error in feed_forward_NN

- 13) **neural_network** : This is the main function where the main function call is performed and also the sweep
+ 13) **neural_network** : This is the main function where the main function call is performed and also the sweep.

       **HYPERPARAMETERS** :
                             a. learning_rate(Learning rate)
                             b. lambd(Regularization parameter)